Olivenza: Claims of sovereignty

 Olivenza in the province of Badajoz.

-Olivença (incl.
-Talega) in the former Alto Alentejo Province.
+Olivença region claimed by Portugal (includes Talega, and small portions of what is now the Alconchel and Badajoz municipalities in Spain) in the former Alto Alentejo Province.

-Portugal does not recognise Spanish sovereignty over the territory, based on the rulings of the 1815 Congress of Vienna.
+Portugal does not recognise Spanish sovereignty over the territory (which from its perspective includes the entire municipality of Olivenza, Telega, and small portions of neighbouring municipalities), based on the rulings of the 1815 Congress of Vienna.
 Spain accepted the Treaty on 7 May 1817; however, Olivença and its surroundings were never returned to Portuguese control and this question remains unresolved and Portugal holds a claim over it.
 Olivenza was under Portuguese sovereignty from 1297.
 During the War of the Oranges, French and Spanish troops, under the command of Manuel de Godoy, took the town on 20 May 1801.
 In the aftermath of that conflict, the Treaty of Badajoz was signed, with the Olivenza territory remaining a part of Spain.
 According to Portugal, however, the treaty is void since Portugal was coerced into signing it, meaning it does not show the deliberate intent and "free will" necessary for treaty validity under international law and the subsequent position of Portugal after 200 years of not recognising it as a legitimate part of Spain seems to confirm exactly that.

 Spain claims de jure sovereignty over Olivenza on the grounds that the Treaty of Badajoz still stands and has never been revoked, thus making the case that the border between the two countries in the region of Olivenza should be demarcated as said by the treaty.

+Coat of arms of Olivença, according to Portugal, c.
+1852, already after the country's loss of control over the town.